AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Experimental Setup

 \subsection{Implementation Details}

-\paragraph{Agents} AVIATOR leverages various technologies and tools.
+\paragraph*{Agents} AVIATOR leverages various technologies and tools.
 Within the validation workflow, we utilized the static analysis tool \textit{Cppcheck} version 2.17, due to its popularity and ease of integration.

 We experimented with two base large language models for the AI agents in our workflow. \textit{Qwen2.5-Coder-32B-Instruct} \cite{qwen25coder_hui2024}, is a specialized open-source coding LLM with 32 billion parameters.
-We additionally experimented with \textit{Llama-4-Maverick} \cite{llama4_meta2025}, a general-purpose, mixture-of-experts-based LLM with approximately 400 billion parameters (17 billion active parameters), to explore the impact of model size and specialization on the agents' reasoning capabilities.

-\paragraph{Retrieval-Augmented Generation} We use \textit{gte-Qwen2-1.5B-Instruct} for embedding vulnerable and benign function pairs in the RAG knowledge base.
-This embedder achieves top scores on the MTEB benchmark for embeddings of up to 8K tokens \cite{mteb_huggingface2023}.
-Since 99\% of our training dataset from PrimeVul fits within this limit, we avoid chunking.
-Retrieval parameters were set at the recommended $k = 4$.
+We additionally experimented with \textit{Llama-4-Maverick} \cite{llama4_meta2025}, a general-purpose, mixture-of-experts-based LLM with approximately 400 billion parameters (17 billion active parameters), to explore the impact of model size and specialization on the agents' reasoning capabilities. \paragraph*{Retrieval-Augmented Generation} We use \textit{gte-Qwen2-1.5B-Instruct} as the embedding model for vulnerable/benign code function pairs drawn from the validation split of PrimeVul (§\ref{subsec:datasets}) that constitutes the RAG knowledge base.
+At the time of our experiments, this model achieved state-of-the-art scores on the MTEB benchmark for embeddings up to 8K tokens~\cite{mteb_huggingface2023}.
+Since 99\% of functions in the PrimeVul training split fall below this length, no chunking was required.
+We set the retrieval parameter to $k=4$, following the recommended default.

-\paragraph{Fine-Tuning Configurations} We fine-tune the vulnerability injection agent using 3.5k aligned pairs from the PrimeVul training set.
+The \emph{Vulnerability Description} used by the \emph{Information Loader} agent (§\ref{sussubsec:information_loader}) covers 133 CWE categories and explains common programming mistakes that lead to each vulnerability type. \paragraph*{Fine-Tuning Configurations} We fine-tune the vulnerability injection agent using 3,789 aligned pairs across 112 CWEs from the PrimeVul training set.
 For supervised fine-tuning (SFT), we trained for 5 epochs (loss convergence) with a learning rate of $2 \times 10^{-4}$, batch size of 4, and LoRA ranks varying between 16 and 256.
-For reinforcement learning with GRPO, we trained the model for 1 epoch (reward convergence), using a learning rate of $2 \times 10^{-4}$, batch size of 8, and generating four completions per policy iteration.
-The KL regularization coefficient $\beta$ (0.04) and clipping parameter $\epsilon$ (0.2) followed the recommended default values from GRPO implementation using Adam optimizer. \paragraph{Technology} AVIATOR is implemented using Python as well as HuggingFace's Transformers and Parameter-Efficient Fine-Tuning libraries.
+For reinforcement learning with GRPO, we trained the model for 1 epoch (reward convergence), using a learning rate of $2 \times 10^{-4}$, batch size of 8, and generating 4 completions per policy iteration.
+The KL regularization coefficient $\beta$ (0.04) and clipping parameter $\epsilon$ (0.2) followed the recommended default values from GRPO implementation using Adam optimizer. \paragraph*{Technology} AVIATOR is implemented using Python as well as HuggingFace's Transformers and Parameter-Efficient Fine-Tuning libraries, and VLLM for inference.
 All experiments were run on NVIDIA A100 or H100 80GB GPUs.